ELEVATE-Project/documents/src/docusaurus/docs/joining-a-session.md

 Participants can attend mentoring sessions using the BigBlueButton application.

 > :::note
-> * Participants are allowed to join the session 15 minutes before the start time.
 > * Participants can only join when the mentor starts the session.
 > * Participants can join the session after the scheduled time.